Security Hub controls for Amazon Config - Amazon Security Hub

 To allow security checks against IAM global resources in a Region, you must record IAM global resources in that Region.
 Regions that don’t have IAM global resources recorded will receive a default PASSED finding for controls that check IAM global resources.
 Since IAM global resources are identical across Amazon Web Services Regions, we recommend that you record IAM global resources in only the home Region (if cross-Region aggregation is enabled in your account).
 IAM resources will be recorded only in the Region in which global resource recording is turned on.

 The IAM globally recorded resource types that Amazon Config supports are IAM users, groups, roles, and customer managed policies.
 You can consider disabling Security Hub controls that check these resource types in Regions where global resource recording is turned off.
-For more information, see Security Hub controls that you might want to disable.
+For more information, see Suggested controls to disable in Security Hub.

 Remediation